rochars/wavefile/README.md

 - -1.0 to 1.0 for 32-bit IEEE
 - -1.0 to 1.0 for 64-bit

 4-bit is IMA ADPCM.
-You must use a codec to decode the samples before working with them.
+You must decode the samples before working with them.

-## Future
-- Support for RF64
-- Support for RIFX

 ## LICENSE
 Copyright (c) 2017 Rafael da Silva Rocha.